 They are in stores now…so if you like spicy, give them a try.
 Watch our video tutorial to learn how to roast hatch chiles and get 10 delicious hatch chile recipes to help you explore new ways to enjoy these peppers.

-If you love spice, these fun roasted hatch chile recipes are for you.
-Follow along with me and find a new recipe to try!
+If you love spicy peppers, these roasted hatch chile recipes are for you.
+Follow along with me and find a new recipe using hatch chiles to try!
 You will find easy breakfast, lunch, and dinner recipes that help you use these special chiles.
-I also include an easy to follow short video to show you how to fire-roast your own hatch chiles!
+Here is an easy to follow, short video explaining how to fire-roast hatch chiles!

 Are you ready to don your gloves and roast some New Mexico green chiles?
 I can’t stress enough that you want to wear gloves when you are peeling the skin off these roasted chiles.
 If you forget and then touch your eyes, it really hurts!!

 How to Roast Hatch Chiles on a Grill: